 Prior to her current appointment Sandra was the Director of ACU’s Centre for Health and Social Research (CHaSR), a research centre focused on social marketing and community-based research.

 Sandra joined ACU in 2014 after more than a decade as the Founding Director of Australia’s largest social marketing research group at the University of Wollongong.
-Her research career focused on the development and delivery of community-based interventions, in partnership with health services and non-government organisations, to improve the uptake of health promoting and risk-reducing behaviours.
+Her research foci are: public understanding and acceptance of autism, and autistic people’s lived experiences of inclusion and exclusion; and the development and delivery of community-based health and social programs.

 Evaluation and Strategic Projects Manager - Brisbane

-Jen comes to ACU with over a decade of experience in teaching, research and project roles in Australian higher education, particularly in the area of teacher education.
-She has also worked as an education policy researcher in the US non-profit sector and initially trained as a primary school teacher.
-She is nearing completion of her PhD in Education (QUT) which investigates how a Queensland primary school is engaging parents from an Afghan refugee background.
+Jen joined ACU in 2019 with over a decade of experience in teaching, research and project roles in Australian higher education, particularly in the area of teacher education.
+She previously was an education policy researcher in the US and trained as a primary school teacher.
+She completed her PhD at QUT in 2019, which explored the complexities of school-family relationships with parents from a refugee background.

-Jen is passionate about the role of educational institutions in building social cohesion and fostering greater inclusion of children and families from diverse and marginalised communities.
+Jen is passionate about the role of educational institutions in building social cohesion and fostering greater inclusion of children, youth and families from diverse and marginalised communities in the educational process.

 Senior Designer - Melbourne

-Felicity Rose joined ACU Engagement in June 2018, having previously worked as an Executive Officer in the Office of the Provost at ACU since July 2013.
-She has a Bachelor of Arts with a major in Philosophy and an Advanced Diploma of Business (Legal Practice), and has worked in a variety of roles in the legal, environment and tertiary education sectors for almost 20 years.
+Felicity Rose joined ACU Engagement in June 2018, having worked as an Executive Officer in the Office of the Provost at ACU since July 2013.
+She has a Bachelor of Arts with a major in Philosophy and an Advanced Diploma of Business (Legal Practice) and has worked in a variety of roles in the legal, environment and tertiary education sectors for over 20 years.

-She has a strong desire to use her skills to help address disadvantage in society, and is excited to be part of a team which makes a meaningful difference to the world in which we live.
+She has a strong desire to use her skills to help address disadvantage in society, and enjoys being part of a team which makes a meaningful difference to the world in which we live.